texasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Presentation of any arguments or facts in the requester’s favor

-Appeals must comply with the Rules of Judicial Administration and must be filed within 30 days from the receipt of the notice of denial.
+Appeals must comply with the Rules of Judicial Administration and must generally be filed within 30 days from the receipt of the notice of denial.

 disclaimer